tokenetes/website/content/docs/generating-and-verifying-trats/_index.md

 ## Verifying TraTs

-TraTs are verified using [Tratteria agents](https://github.com/tratteria/tratteria-agent), which are sidecar containers that run alongside microservice containers.
+TraTs are verified using [Tokenetes agents](https://github.com/tokenetes/tokenetes-agent), which are sidecar containers that run alongside microservice containers.

-Tratteria offers two methods to verify TraTs: [Interception](https://github.com/tratteria/tratteria-agent?tab=readme-ov-file#interception-mode) and [Delegation](https://github.com/tratteria/tratteria-agent?tab=readme-ov-file#delegation-mode).
+Tokenetes offers two methods to verify TraTs: [Interception](https://github.com/tokenetes/tokenetes-agent?tab=readme-ov-file#interception-mode) and [Delegation](https://github.com/tokenetes/tokenetes-agent?tab=readme-ov-file#delegation-mode).

 #### Interception Mode:

-In this mode, incoming requests are intercepted by the Tratteria agent, which verifies the TraTs and forwards the trat-verified requests to the microservice.
+In this mode, incoming requests are intercepted by the Tokenetes agent, which verifies the TraTs and forwards the trat-verified requests to the microservice.

 #### Delegation Mode:

-In Delegation Mode, requests are not intercepted; instead, Tratteria agents' trat-verification API must be called with request data to verify TraTs.
+In Delegation Mode, requests are not intercepted; instead, Tokenetes agents' trat-verification API must be called with request data to verify TraTs.
 This mode is suitable for environments where intercepting incoming requests is not possible or desired, for example, in environments with a service mesh that is already intercepting incoming requests.

-For details on how to verify TraTs using Tratteria agents, visit [Tratteria agents readme](https://github.com/tratteria/tratteria-agent).
+For details on how to verify TraTs using Tokenetes agents, visit [Tokenetes agents readme](https://github.com/tokenetes/tokenetes-agent).